Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

   - Photos (Max 5)

 # Installation - Go to github download Webpack and react Run server...
-- Git clone from github to a local repository
+1. Git clone from github to a local repository
+2. If not installed already:
-- If not installed already, install npm version 18.1.0 and git
+  - install npm version 18.1.0
+  - install git
-- Created a local .env file labeling MY_API_TOKEN="XXXXXXXXXXXXXX", where "XXXXXXXXXXXXXX" would be a password token(generated off github)
+4. Created a local .env file labeling MY_API_TOKEN="XXXXXXXXXXXXXX", where "XXXXXXXXXXXXXX" would be a password token(generated off github)
-- On 2 seperate terminals, navigate to the file, one would run **npm run server** and the other would run **npm run build**
+5. On 2 seperate terminals, navigate to the file, one would run **npm run server** and the other would run **npm run build**
-- Navigate the localhost:3000 as 3000 is where we set the port.
+6. Open your browser and go to http://localhost:3000 to view the app.

 # Usage- app has many added features to save